 - A. On June 22, 2020, the British Columbia Utilities Commission (BCUC) issued its Decision and Orders G-165-20 for FortisBC Energy Inc. (FEI) and G-166-20 for FortisBC Inc. (FBC) approving a Multi-Year Rate Plan (MRP) for 2020 through 2024 (MRP Decision).
-In accordance with the MRP Decision, FBC is to conduct an annual review process to set rates for each year; - B. By letter dated July 13, 2021, FBC proposed a regulatory timetable for its annual review for 2022 rates; - C. By Order G-226-21 dated July 27, 2021, the BCUC established the regulatory timetable for the Annual Review for FBC's 2022 rates, which included FBC filing its Annual Review materials, intervener registration, one round of information requests, a workshop, FBC's response to undertakings at the workshop, and written final and reply arguments; - D. On August 6, 2021, FBC submitted its materials for the Annual Review for 2022 Rates Application (Application).
+In accordance with the MRP Decision, FBC is to conduct an annual review process to set rates for each year; - B. By letter dated July 13, 2021, FBC proposed a regulatory timetable for its annual review for 2022 rates; - C. By Order G-226-21 dated July 27, 2021, the BCUC established the regulatory timetable for the Annual Review for FBC's 2022 rates, which included FBC filing its Annual Review materials, intervener registration, one round of information requests, a workshop, FBC's response to undertakings at the workshop, and written final and reply arguments; - D. On August 6, 2021, FBC submitted its materials for the Annual Review for 2022 Rates Application and on October 5, 2021 submitted an Evidentiary Update (Application).
 In the Application, FBC forecasts a 3.46 percent rate increase over 2021 rates, effective January 1, 2022; - E. The Application also requests the following deferral account approvals as described in Sections 7.6 and 12.4 of the Application: - 1.
 Creation of a rate base deferral account for the 2021 Generic Cost of Capital proceeding; - 2.
 Amortization periods for the following previously approved deferral accounts: - i.
 A one-year amortization period for the 2020 Cost of Service Analysis (COSA) deferral account commencing January 1, 2022;

 - ii.
 A three-year amortization period for the Mandatory Reliability Standards (MRS) 2021 Audit deferral account commencing January 1, 2022; - iii.
 A three-year amortization period for the 2021 Long-term Electric Resource Plan (LTERP) deferral account commencing January 1, 2022; - iv.
 A three-year amortization period for the Rate Design and Rates for Electric Vehicle (EV) Direct Current Fast Charging (DCFC) Service Application deferral account commencing January 1, 2022; - F. The Application also requests approval of the following: - 1.
 Approval to change the frequency of reporting on the COVID-19 Customer Recovery Fund Deferral Account from monthly to quarterly, as described in Section 7.6.2.1 of the Application; - 2.
-Z-factor treatment for the incremental O&M and capital expenditures related to MRS Assessment Report No. 13, as described in Section 12.2.1 of the Application; and - G. The BCUC has reviewed the Application and makes the following determinations.
+Z-factor treatment for the incremental O&M and capital expenditures related to MRS Assessment Report No. 13, as described in Section 12.2.1 of the Application; - 3.
+Z-factor treatment for incremental O&M and capital expenditures related to the prevention and repair of damages resulting from the Nk'Mip Creek wildfire, as described in the Evidentiary Update; and - G. The BCUC has reviewed the Application and makes the following determinations.